AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/introduction.md

 ## Get started {#get-started}

 * Get started configuring a new custom domain name for your project by [adding an SSL certificate](/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md).
-* Manage your existing domain names by reviewing the document [Managing Custom Domain Names](/help/implementing/cloud-manager/custom-domain-names/managing-custom-domain-names.md).
+* Manage your existing domain names by reviewing the document [Manage custom domain names](/help/implementing/cloud-manager/custom-domain-names/managing-custom-domain-names.md).